eProsima/Discovery-Server-docs/docs/installation.rst

     [BUILD]> colcon build --base-paths [SOURCES] --packages-up-to discovery-server --cmake-args -DCOMPILE_EXAMPLES=ON -DCMAKE_BUILD_TYPE=Debug
     [BUILD]> colcon build --base-paths [SOURCES] --packages-up-to discovery-server --cmake-args -DCOMPILE_EXAMPLES=ON -DCMAKE_BUILD_TYPE=Release

-If you are using a single configuration tool just make above call with your configuration of choice.
+If using a single configuration tool just make the above call with your configuration of choice.

 4. In order to run the tests in a multi-configuration generator like Visual Studio use the following command: